Xevion/rust-sdl2-emscripten/README.md

   - [`SDL2_IMAGE_FORMATS`][emscripten-docs-sdl2-image-formats] is required for specifying the image formats to load with SDL2's Image.
   - [`SDL2_MIXER_FORMATS`][emscripten-docs-sdl2-mixer-formats] is required for specifying the audio formats to load with SDL2's Mixer.
   - Please check [`config.toml`](./.cargo/config.toml) for an example of how to specify it, as well as the format of each flag; some take a list of values or a version number, or just `1`.
+- SDL2, as well as all the extensions require `.lib` files for compilation, and `.dll` files for execution on Windows.
+  - Check the [workflow file][workflow-file] for details on what this means specifically.
+    - While all extensions could be compiled using `vcpkg`, downloading the `devel` libraries seems to be fastest.
+Although, they might be debug artifacts...
+  - Please note that `SDL2_gfx` is different in that it is not managed by the SDL working group, and thus does not provide official releases.
+    - Additionally, there are separate SDL (v1) and SDL2 versions of SDL_gfx, and of course for added confusion, SDL_gfx (for SDL v1), is currently on v2.x.x

 ### Resources